MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

 ---
-title: "# Tutorial: Prepare an Angular SPA for authentication in a customer tenant"
+title: "Tutorial: Prepare an Angular SPA for authentication in a customer tenant"
 description: Learn how to prepare an Angular single-page app (SPA) for authentication with your Microsoft Entra External ID for customers tenant.
 author: garrodonnell
 manager: celestedg